studio1902/statamic-peak/README.md

- php artisan config:cache # Clear and refresh the Laravel config cache. php artisan statamic:stache:warm # Warm the Statamic stache. php artisan statamic:static:clear # Clear the Statamic static cache (if you use this). php artisan warm # Warm the Statamic static cache (if you use this).
+ php artisan config:cache # Clear and refresh the Laravel config cache. php artisan statamic:stache:warm # Warm the Statamic stache. php artisan statamic:static:clear # Clear the Statamic static cache (if you use this). php artisan warm # Warm the Statamic static cache (if you use this / only available in Peak).
  ```

 ## Modernizr